 “OKR” stands for Objectives and Key Results.
 OKRs are an effective goal-setting and leadership tool for communicating what you want to accomplish and what milestones you’ll need to meet in order to accomplish it.
 OKRs are used by some of the world’s leading organizations to set and enact their strategies.
 In this article we’ll define an OKR, look at how they’re used and provide some examples of OKRs.

 What is an OKR?
-Definition and Examples
+OKR Meaning, Definition & Examples

 OKRs stand for Objectives and Key Results, a collaborative goal-setting methodology used by teams and individuals to set challenging, ambitious goals with measurable results.
 OKRs are how you track progress, create alignment, and encourage engagement around measurable goals.

 Whether talking about office operations, software engineering, nonprofits or more, OKRs work the same for setting goals throughout many company levels.
 They can also work for personal goals and can even be used by individuals to get things done at places where senior leadership doesn’t use them.

 Want to get started on creating OKRs for yourself or your organization?
 Take our OKRs 101 course!

 Objectives and Key Results: The OKR Framework

 An Objective is simply what is to be achieved, no more and no less.
 By definition, Objectives are significant, concrete, action oriented, and (ideally) inspirational.
 When properly designed and deployed, they’re a vaccine against fuzzy thinking and ineffective execution.

 Key Results benchmark and monitor how we get to the Objective.
 Effective KRs are specific, time-bound, and aggressive yet realistic.
 Most of all, they are measurable and verifiable.
 You either meet a Key Result’s requirements or you don’t — there is no gray area, no room for doubt.
 At the end of the designated period, typically a quarter, we do a regular check and grade the Key Results as fulfilled or not.